danielurra/java-sockets-basic/README.md

 			// create an object of ServerSocket and start listening for connections in port 8889 ServerSocket server = new ServerSocket(8889);
-			// call the accept method of that object -- wait for a client to try to establish a connection Socket serverClientSocket = server.accept();
+			// call the accept method of that object -- wait for a client to establish a connection Socket serverClientSocket = server.accept();
 			// once that happens it returns a "Socket" object